H2S (radar)

-In March 1941, experiments with an early airborne interception radar based on the 9.1 cm wavelength, (3 GHz) cavity magnetron revealed that different objects have very different radar signatures; water, open land and built-up areas of cities and towns all produced distinct returns.
-In January 1942, a new team was set up to combine the magnetron with a new scanning antenna and plan-position indicator display.
+In March 1941, experiments with an early aircraft interception radar based on the 9.1 cm wavelength, (3 GHz) cavity magnetron revealed that different objects have very different radar signatures; water, open land and built-up areas of cities and towns all produced distinct returns.
+In January 1942, a new team was set up to combine the magnetron with a new scanning antenna and plan position indicator display.
 The prototype's first use in April confirmed that a map of the area below the aircraft could be produced using radar.
-The first systems went into service in early 1943 as the H2S Mk.
-I and H2S Mk.
-II, as well as ASV Mark III.
+The first systems went into service in early 1943 as the H2S Mark I and H2S Mark II, as well as ASV Mark III.

 On its second operational mission on 2/3 February 1943, an H2S was captured almost intact by German forces, and a second unit a week later.
 Combined with intelligence gathered from the surviving crew, they learned it was a mapping system and were able to determine its method of operation.
 When they pieced one together from parts and saw the display of Berlin, near panic broke out in the Luftwaffe.
 This led to the introduction of the FuG 350 Naxos radar detector in late 1943, which enabled Luftwaffe night fighters to home on the transmissions of H2S.
 The British learned of Naxos and a great debate ensued over the use of H2S.
-However, calculations showed that losses during this period were actually less than before.
+Later calculations showed that losses after the introduction of Naxos were actually less than before it, and use continued.

-After it was found the resolution of the early sets was too low to be useful over large cities like Berlin, in 1943 work started on a version operating in the X band at 3 cm (10 GHz), the H2S Mk.
-III.
-Almost simultaneously, its American equivalent was introduced as the 10 GHz H2X radar in October of that year.
-A wide variety of Mk.
-III's were produced before the Mk.
-IIIG was selected as the late-war standard.
-Development continued through the late-war Mk.
-IV to the 1950s era Mk.
-IX that equipped the V bomber fleet and the English Electric Canberra.
-In the V-force, Mk.
-IXA was tied into both the bombsight and navigation system to provide a complete long-range Navigation and Bombing System (NBS).
+After it was found the resolution of the early sets was too low to be useful over large cities like Berlin, in 1943 work started on a version operating in the X band at 3 cm (10 GHz), the H2S Mark III.
+Almost simultaneously, its American equivalent was introduced as the H2X in October of that year.
+A wide variety of slightly different Mark III's were produced before the Mark IIIG was selected as the late-war standard.
+Development continued through the late-war Mark IV to the 1950s era Mark IX that equipped the V bomber fleet and the English Electric Canberra.
+In the V-force, Mark IXA was tied into both the bombsight and navigation system to provide a complete long-range Navigation and Bombing System (NBS).
 In this form, H2S was last used operationally during the Falklands War in 1982 on the Avro Vulcan.
-Some H2S Mk.
-IX units remained in service on the Handley Page Victor aircraft until 1993, providing fifty years of service.
+Some H2S Mark IX units remained in service on the Handley Page Victor aircraft until 1993, providing fifty years of service.